slavanga/baseguide/README.md

 Baseguide is a lightweight and robust CSS framework powered by Sass.
 It brings together all essential base components in a small yet powerful package.

 ##Features
+* Flexible and extendable breakpoints
-* Dynamic grid system with extendable breakpoints
+* Dynamic flexbox grid system with float fallback
 * CSS-only custom form controls
 * Consistent vertical rhythm and modular scale built in
 * Scalable components with em spacing